-With six Major championships and 24 further European Tour wins, Faldo remains one of the most decorated players in European Tour history.
+With six Major championships and 24 further DP World Tour wins, Faldo remains one of the most decorated players in the Tour's history.

-He earned immediate success on the European Tour, making a birdie at the first play-off hole to win his maiden European Tour title during his rookie year at the 1977 Skol Lager Individual.
+He earned immediate success when he joined the circuit, making a birdie at the first play-off hole to win his maiden Tour title during his rookie year at the 1977 Skol Lager Individual.

-His next three titles came at the expense of Ken Brown, defeating him to win the European Tour’s PGA Championship on three separate occasions in 1978, 1980 and 1981.
+His next three titles came at the expense of Ken Brown, defeating him to win the DP World Tour's PGA Championship on three separate occasions in 1978, 1980 and 1981.

-The 1996 Masters Tournament marked his sixth Major title, and final win on the European Tour.
+The 1996 Masters Tournament marked his sixth Major title, and final win on the DP World Tour.
 He famously started the final round six strokes behind Greg Norman and went on to win by five as the Australian struggled around Augusta National on the final day.

 Faldo won two further titles after that: The PGA Tour’s 1997 Nissan Open, and the 1998 World Cup of Golf with David Carter.
 He retired from professional golf at the 2015 Open Championship at St Andrews and now leads a successful career as an analyst on American television.

-Lee Westwood was the most recent winner in this group, having earned his 25th European Tour win at the 2020 Abu Dhabi HSBC Championship.
+Lee Westwood was the most recent winner in this group, having earned his 25th Tour victory at the 2020 Abu Dhabi HSBC Championship.

 29 - Ian Woosnam